F-Stack/f-stack/dpdk/doc/guides/prog_guide/vhost_lib.rst

     Enabling this flag should only be done when the calling application does not pre-fault the guest shared memory, otherwise migration would fail.

+  - ``RTE_VHOST_USER_LINEARBUF_SUPPORT``

+    Enabling this flag forces vhost dequeue function to only provide linear pktmbuf (no multi-segmented pktmbuf).

+    The vhost library by default provides a single pktmbuf for given a packet, but if for some reason the data doesn't fit into a single pktmbuf (e.g., TSO is enabled), the library will allocate additional pktmbufs from the same mempool and chain them together to create a multi-segmented pktmbuf.

+    However, the vhost application needs to support multi-segmented format.
+    If the vhost application does not support that format and requires large buffers to be dequeue, this flag should be enabled to force only linear buffers (see RTE_VHOST_USER_EXTBUF_SUPPORT) or drop the packet.

+    It is disabled by default.

+  - ``RTE_VHOST_USER_EXTBUF_SUPPORT``

+    Enabling this flag allows vhost dequeue function to allocate and attach an external buffer to a pktmbuf if the pkmbuf doesn't provide enough space to store all data.

+    This is useful when the vhost application wants to support large packets but doesn't want to increase the default mempool object size nor to support multi-segmented mbufs (non-linear).
+In this case, a fresh buffer is allocated using rte_malloc() which gets attached to a pktmbuf using rte_pktmbuf_attach_extbuf().

+    See RTE_VHOST_USER_LINEARBUF_SUPPORT as well to disable multi-segmented mbufs for application that doesn't support chained mbufs.

+    It is disabled by default.

 * ``rte_vhost_driver_set_features(path, features)``